-I have witnessed several of my cats jumping 5 or more feet through the air to get from window sill to the end table.
+I have witnessed several of my cats jumping 5 or more feet through the air to get from the window sill to the end table.

 How High Can a Kitten Jump?

 Kittens may take 3 weeks before they even begin realizing that they can use their legs.
 Three weeks is when they first begin exploring their surroundings.
-It will be about 6 months before kittens begin to jump and several more months before they are capable of jumping 5 - 6 times their body length.
+It will be about 6 months before kittens begin to jump and several more months before they are capable of jumping 5 to 6 times their body length.

 How High Can Cats Climb?